ieb/N2KEngine/README.md

 * [x] Power from Engine supply since oil pressure sensors use > 10mA typically.
 This means fuel levels and temperature will only be available with engine controls turned on.
 * [x] Check voltage calibration, some doubt over digtal multi meter accuracy used previously - verified against a ADS1115 to be accurate
 * [x] Add firmware version, shows on the help, press h when connected over serial.
-* [ ] Create a attiny3226 based board, with 12bit ADCs for better resolution on the voltages.
+* [x] Create a attiny3226 based board, with 12bit ADCs for better resolution on the voltages.
+* [x] Calibrate CPU clock
+* [x] Verify RPM accuracy (measured at +- 0.2% relative to calibrated 16Mhz crystal)
+* [ ] Verify NTC and other ADC readings.
 * [ ] Install onboard

 # Could do... but probably will not

-uses about 50mA when running, but could probably reduce by powering most of the sensors by pulling an IO pin down which would mean NTCs, Fuel and perhaps other ADC dividers would only draw current when being read.
-However this might safe 5mA and when the engine is running, 8mA is irrelevant.
-The Fuel sensor is powered of 5v and draws 5mA which is the worst offender.
-Temperature sensors are 10K NTCs drawing 0.5mA each.
-Engine coolant sensor is powered by the engine so not relevant and the comparitor chip is idle when the engine is not running.
-Could power this down when there is no engine battery voltage indicating the engine controls are on.
-TBH, not sure its wroth optimising power as all the instruments draw about 2.5A currently (including chart plotter) so this represents +2% drain, which is less than adjusting the brightness on the OLED displays.
+The board currently runs of switched engine power, so to read fuel tank and batteries the engine has to be turned on.
+This is good, since power consumption becomes irrelevant although its typically < 80mA.
+I could optimize so that the board could be powered from the Can bus, but probably wont.
+Better to have it off when not relevant.. eg when sailing.